Question: why so many Kickstarter projects are not targeting the users that would need them the most?

 Question: “What if you could download and print a house in 24 hours for half the cost?”
 My answer: it would probably be a terrible thing, something to avoid, for you and everybody around, sooner or later.

 A couple weeks ago, an unusual request on the Mauritius Linux Users Group caught my attention, one that may interest both tourists visiting Mauritius in the next months, and everybody interested in ICT for sustainable development.
-It turns out that (see here for details), after the food price crisis of 2008, the Mauritian Government established a Food Security Fund to promote Agricultural Research and Development to improve food security.
-Besides increasing production of known staple crops, a long-term goal of that Fund is the identification of other interesting crops.

 The project to deliver One Laptop Per Child (OLPC) for educational purpose in developing countries is doing great in Paraguay.
 According to developer Bernie Innocenti, this success comes from a way to manage the development of the Sugar educational software that other countries (or any other similar projects, see for example the Teachermate or the italian JumpPC) could and should imitate.